-PwC China and Hong Kong is playing an important role in forging collaborations that build trust and enable NGOs to achieve greater impact.
+PwC China is playing an important role in forging collaborations that build trust and enable NGOs to achieve greater impact.

 Transparency and good governance are crucial for the development of trusted NGOs and social enterprises.
 We support local NGOs by providing our time, skills, expertise and resources through a range of capacity building opportunities.

-In April 2018, PwC together with eight other influential Chinese Foundations and private corporates launched the “Evaluation Support Platform for Philanthropy”, with the aim to develop the philanthropy sector by enacting and promoting evaluation standards, and cultivating professional evaluators.
+In April 2018, PwC China, together with eight other influential NGOs and well-known corporates, launched the “Evaluation Support Platform for Philanthropy”.
+This aims to develop the charities and NGOs sector by enacting and promoting evaluation standards, and cultivating professional evaluators.

 We take a strategic approach to our pro bono work, focusing on projects where we can put our unique skills and solutions to use helping NGOs and the communities they serve to reach their full potential.
 For example, we have delivered subsidised, discounted and pro bono services to assist NGOs with risk and internal controls, strategic planning, tax advice and other non-assurance related services.